|Marcus Clarke's Short Nottinghamshire

 I went back to St. Peters Church to thank God.
 Again he replied saying, "no problem".
 I asked him if he wanted me to do anything for him.
 He said, "no, don't worry, have fun".
 As I rose from my knees I noticed some burning candles and a collection box.
 I said, "I could put a quid in here if you like" to which he replied, "don't have to".
 I put a quid in the box anyway and left.
 As I reached the door and pulled the handle he added again, "be good".

-I have been clear now for nearly two years.
+I have been clear now for nearly three years.

-How I seemed to know I had Cancer I cannot explain and I’ve had prayers to God answered in words as far back as I can remember.
-(Though not always).
-So I’ve no clarification to offer.
-My GP says her decision to give me tests was based on “instinct” and my Surgeons simply found it interesting.
+How I seemed to know I had Cancer I cannot explain and I've had prayers to God answered in words to me as far back as I can remember.
+So I've no clarification to offer on that.
+My GP says her decision to give me tests was based on "instinct" and my Surgeons simply found it interesting.

 Listen to yourself.
 Would be my only suggestion.